 Based on the learning goal, the content will be curated stories of alumni worked in various areas in EdTech field, personal experiences, both working examples and lesson learned and Questions and Answer sections.

 In this Alumni Interview module, we present alumni’s personal experience in narrative format through interactive storyline.
 Narrative format refers to the flow, tone and manner alumni would use to communicate their experiences and thoughts.
-Instead of stating big concepts with dry and abstract words directly, we promote using specific experience examples and personal opinions/feelings to convey the underlying concept, attitude and mindset.
-The content will also cover alumni’s thinking process behind the key career decisions, as well as extended material that inspired or supported them in decision making.
+Instead of stating big concepts with dry and abstract words directly, we promote using specific experience examples and personal opinions/feelings to convey the underlying idea, attitude and mindset.
+The content will also cover alumni’s thinking process behind the critical career decisions, as well as extended material that inspired or supported them in decision making.
 Based on the narration, content curators will then cut and organize the sound tracks or video into short clips by subtopics, and visualize the storyline through multimedia, which consists of videos, sound tracks, images, hyperlinks as well as text.
 Learners can select the content from different parts of the storyline based on what interests them most.
 In addition, a brief introduction will be curated as a “hook” to highlight the key topics in the interview.
 By reading this text-based preview, learners will be able to better connect themselves with the interview content.

 Reflections and Team Members

-Our team was named “Billion Dollars Project”, with Sophia Lu, Dongwei Huo, Nakashima Kakkar and me as members.
+Our team was named “Billion Dollars Project,” with Sophia Lu, Dongwei Huo, Nakashima Kakkar and me as members.
 That is why I made this dollar bill with our photo. 😆

-Besides, the members of observation unit are Sang Nong, Sophia Lu, Xingming Li and Ya Wang.
+Besides, the members of observation unit are Sang Nong, Sophia Lu, Xingming Li, and Ya Wang.